vJourneyman/quartz/content/Episode 80.md

 * In 2017, Manny got a job at VMware because he caught the NSX wave early.
 Almost no one in his area had the NSX certification at the time, and it made him stand out.

-* It's important to "catch a wave" of a technology trend if at all possible, but it should be something that excites you.
+* It's important to "catch a wave" of a technology trend if at all possible, but it should be something that excites you. [[Technology Waves]]

 * You have to try something to gauge interest.